securityfirst/tent-content/contents_en/communications/social-media/advanced/hate-speech.md

 [Social media expert](umbrella://lesson/social-media/2) outlines other examples of online abuse.
 Abuse and hate speech take many forms, so read both lessons to understand the threats people face in online communities.

-## Hate speech is not free speech
+## Hate speech is not protected speech

 *	People of all backgrounds have a right to use their voices and to express themselves however they want.
-Hate speech is a violation of this right.

-*	Many of the same people committing such violence are very vocal about their own right to free speech, ignoring how their attacks restrict the free speech of others.
+*	Many of the same people who engage in hate speech that incites to violence are very vocal about their own right to free speech.
+However, such speech is not protected under the human rights framework.

 *	Freedom of expression does not trump freedom from violence.
-If abuse is expressed in a particularly aggressive, inflammatory or sustained manner, then it may be considered hate speech.
+If abuse is expressed in a particularly aggressive, inflammatory or sustained manner wiith direct violent consequences, then it is considered hate speech and is not protected.

 ![image](Hatespeech-1.png)
 ![image](Hatespeech-2.png)